UNDER THE SEA UKULELE TUTORIAL

-Alan Menken, a multi-awarded composer who worked on many Disney animated films, created the music for Under the Sea and all other songs for the 1989 film The Little Mermaid.
+Alan Menken created the music for Under the Sea.
+He is a multi-awarded composer who worked on many Disney animated films.
+He also composed all other songs for the 1989 film The Little Mermaid.
 On the other hand, Howard Ashman, his frequent collaborator and acclaimed lyricist, wrote the lyrics for these songs.
-While The Little Mermaid is the first Disney film of Menken and Ashman, they have previously worked in a couple of musicals including the successful Little Shop of Horrors.
+The Little Mermaid is the first Disney film of Menken and Ashman.
+But they have previously worked in a couple of musicals including the successful Little Shop of Horrors.

 BLEND OF CARIBBEAN MUSIC

 In the song Under the Sea, the crab Sebastian pleads with Ariel, the animated film’s lead character, to abandon her quest to become human.
 Sebastian talks about the hardships and perils of life “up on the shore” while comparing these to the sweet and untroubled life “under the sea.”